BasilNjoga/100daysofcode/README.md

 i continued with javascript im 66 percent done i need to keep pushing to finish this and not let distractions stop me
 ### day thirty four (thursday)
 I started on plurality,, it took me practically all afternoon im yet to finish it ive hit a snag at sorting it but imm taking a break ill come back stronger and i will finish this.
+** update ** Ive finished it finally managed to sort it,.. its not as hard as it seems just need a few pointers to build on the thoery but yes were moving